HarlanH/blog/content/post/2022-05-27-staff-data-scientist-comments-on-will-larson-s-staff-engineer-book/index.en.md

 heard described, is to [interpret external reality](https://hbr.org/2009/05/what-only-the-ceo-can-do "What Only the CEO Can Do (HBR)") to get the organization aligned on why they're doing what they do.
-Interpreting reality is very much what data scientists do.
+Interpreting reality is very much what data scientists do too.

 # What Staff-plus Data Scientists Do